Skip to main content

 Establish the UK as the global leader in hydrogen-powered flight.

-easyJet, Rolls-Royce, Ørsted, Airbus, ZeroAvia, GKN Aerospace, and Bristol Airport have formed an alliance to take advantage of the huge potential hydrogen presents for the aviation industry and the UK as a whole.
-The objective of the Hydrogen in Aviation Alliance is to collaborate with the government, local authorities, and the aviation and hydrogen sectors to create the conditions that will secure the UK’s place as a global leader.
+Airbus, Bristol Airport, easyJet, Intelligent Energy, GKN Aerospace, and Rolls-Royce have formed an alliance to maximise the huge potential hydrogen presents for the aviation industry and the UK as a whole.
+The objective of the Hydrogen in Aviation Alliance is to collaborate with the UK government, local authorities, and the aviation and hydrogen sectors to create the conditions that will secure the UK’s place as a global leader.

 About us